brunoanc/EternalResourceExtractor/README.md

 Then, generate the makefile by running:
 ```
 cd EternalResourceExtractor
-mkdir build
-cd build
-cmake .. # Append "-G 'MSYS Makefiles'" on MSYS
+cmake -B "build" # Append "-G 'MSYS Makefiles'" on MSYS
 ```

 Finally, build with:
 ```
-cmake --build . --config Release
+cmake --build "build" --config Release
 ```

-The EternalResourceExtractor executable will be in the "build" folder in Linux/MinGW and in the "build/Release" folder in MSVC.
+The EternalResourceExtractor executable will be in the `build` folder in Linux/MinGW/macOS and in the `build\Release` folder in MSVC.

 ## Credits
 * aluigi: For the QuickBMS resource extractor script for The New Colossus.